forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode/README.md

 # Salesforce Extensions for Visual Studio Code

-This extension bundle includes tools for developing on the Salesforce platform in the lightweight, extensible VS Code editor.
+This extension pack includes tools for developing on the Salesforce platform in the lightweight, extensible VS Code editor.
 These tools provide features for working with development orgs (scratch orgs, sandboxes, and DE orgs), Apex, Lightning components, and Visualforce.

 ![GIF showing Apex code completion, pushing source to a scratch org, and running Apex tests](https://raw.githubusercontent.com/forcedotcom/salesforcedx-vscode/develop/packages/salesforcedx-vscode/images/overview.gif)